Fetal scalp pH testing is a procedure performed when a woman is in active labor to determine if the baby is getting enough oxygen.

 Although the test is not uncommon, most deliveries do not involve fetal scalp pH testing.

 This test is not recommended for mothers with infections such as HIV or hepatitis C.

 Normal fetal blood sample results are:

-A fetal scalp blood pH level less than 7.20 is considered abnormal.
+A fetal scalp blood pH level of less than 7.20 is considered abnormal.

-Fetal scalp pH testing may need to be repeated a few times during a complicated labor to continue to check on the baby.
+Fetal scalp pH testing may need to be repeated a few times during a complicated labor to keep checking on the baby.

 Risks include the following: